- Home

 Vision aids

 If you have trouble seeing despite wearing glasses, you may benefit from low-vision aids.
-These are tailored devices that are stronger than regular glasses.
-Some people with only partial sight can improve their vision significantly by using low-vision aids.
+These tailored devices are stronger than regular glasses, and for some people with partial sight, they can significantly improve vision.

 Examples of low-vision aids include magnifiers, large print products, anti-glare spectacles, and reading stands.